hkotek/hkotek.com/_posts/2023-11-06-text-to-images-models-biases.md

 ### Garden path sentences

 Another famous grammatical phenomenon is that of *garden path sentences*.
-These sentences are famous in that readers are initially tempted to assign one parse to the sentence, but at some point they realize this parse can't be right, and they are forced to go back and readjust their assumptions.
-This *reanalysis* is usually accompanied by a clear sense of confusion and having to go back to re-read the sentence, which can be quite striking.
+These sentences are famous in that readers are initially tempted to assign one parse to the sentence, but at some point they realize that this parse can't be right, and they are forced to go back and readjust their assumptions.
+This *reanalysis* is usually accompanied by a strong sense of confusion and having to go back to re-read the sentence, which can be quite striking.

 First, here is a classic garden path sentence: ***"the horse raced past the barn fell""***.
 It is tempting to initially assume *"the horse"* is the subject of this sentence and *"raced past the barn"* is the verb phrase, but upon encountering *"fell"* we are forced to reanalyze the sentence: "raced past the barn" is a relative clause modifying "horse", so that the phrase "the horse raced past the barn" is the (complex) subject, and "fell" is the verb phrase.

-The model, it seems, isn't really concerned with all this minutia.
-It gives us a galloping horse with a barn in the background, but doesn't illustrate the crucial "falling" part of the sentence.
+The model, it seems, isn't really concerned with all this minutiae.
+It gives us a galloping horse with a barn in the background, and simply doesn't illustrate the crucial "falling" part of the sentence.

 <img src="https://hkotek.com/text-to-image/horse1.png" width="35%" /> &emsp; &emsp;
 <img src="https://hkotek.com/text-to-image/horse2.png" width="35%" />

 Here is another famous garden path sentence: ***"the old man the boats""***.
-In this sentence, although we are initially tempted to parse "the old man" as the subject of the sentence, in fact "man" is the verb and its subject is "the old".
+In this sentence, although we are initially tempted to parse "the old man" as the subject of the sentence, in fact *"man"* is the verb and its subject is *"the old"*.
 The model just gives us an an old man and some boats, parsing both as nouns and not minding the syntax at all.

 <img src="https://hkotek.com/text-to-image/boats.png" width="35%" />